 Frameworks aren't just about process flowcharts; they help organizations manage the human side of change.
 Create a dedicated space, like a shared Slack channel or a recurring meeting, where people from different departments can share observations without pressure.
 When you bring diverse perspectives into the discovery process early, you not only build better products but also get company-wide buy-in, making the delivery and go-to-market phases much smoother.

-Address Resistance to Change
+How to Handle Pushback and Resistance to Change

 Let’s be honest: change can be uncomfortable.
 When you introduce a new framework, you’re asking people to alter their routines and mindsets, and a little resistance is a completely normal response.
 The key is to understand the concerns behind the pushback.
 Are people worried about job security?
 Do they feel they lack the skills to adapt?